test-bench/website/README.md

 heroImage: /test-bench-icon-130x115.png
 description: 'A Principled Test Framework for Ruby'
 features:

 - title: Simple
   details: >
     The TestBench API is just four methods: assert, refute, context, and test.
-Writing tests in TestBench is just programming.
 There's nothing hidden.
-There's no guessing.
-There's no complexity.
-It's as simple or as complex as you want to make it.
+There's no guessing, no monkey-patching, no configuration, and no complexity.
+It's just programming.

 - title: Principled
   details: >
-    Just as simplicity is a TestBench core value, so is clean code and design principles.
-TestBench encourages clean test design and doesn't hide cumbersome test design.
-It has no opinions, but it makes no apologies.
-It's a principled tool for principled test design.
+    TestBench encourages clean test design that reflect fundamental principles.
+It has no superfluous syntax leading to cumbersome tests.
+It has no opinions, but makes no apologies.

-- title: Just Ruby
+- title: It's Just Ruby
   details: >
-    Tests are are plain old Ruby scripts that run like plain old Ruby scripts.
-There's no special runner to configure.
-It's just Ruby.
-The way that tests read are the way they run.
-Variables are scoped just like they are in Ruby.
+    Tests in TestBench are just Ruby scripts.
+They execute from top to bottom with no special runner and no special way to declare variables.
 If you know Ruby, you know TestBench.

 footer: MIT Licensed | Copyright © 2020-present Nathan Ladd
 ---